 Our communities’ research and analysis relationships have left us bitter common and often distrustful of our industry partners and funding stakeholders.
 Because of this history I want to every potential client to know that I do not access your devices.
 I do not access your data usage.
 I do not access your text entry activities.
 And most importantly, I do not sell your data.

 Most app developers either offer advertising space on their apps (such as banners) or sell less less of their users to online, electronic and social media advertising partners.
 I don’t do either.
 That’s why my apps are not free.
 I either find a community organization to pay for app development, find a way to apply research funds to app development or charge for app downloads.
-To be clear, I do not sell advertising space, contact information are user behavior data.
+All of my apps are self-contained, and do not link to external websites or external apps.
+To be clear, I do not sell advertising space, contact information or user behavior data.
 Ever.

 That being said here are some additional considerations for app development, security and ownership.